guidokessels/wh-underworlds/docs/cards/flee.md

 ![Flee!](https://warhammerunderworlds.com/wp-content/uploads/sites/6/2018/02/169_ENG.png)

 <b>Action:</b> This fighter and one adjacent friendly fighter can make a Move action.
-Both figthers must end their move further away from all enemy fighters
+Both fighters must end their move further away from all enemy fighters

 Type: Upgrade